WASHINGTON (AP) — A look at Hillary Rodham Clinton's preparations for a potential 2016 presidential campaign:

 Nondenial denial: "I haven't made up my mind.
 I really have not.
 I will look carefully at what I think I can do and make that decision sometime next year." — ABC, December 2013.
 "Give me your name and number....
 Obviously, thinking about all kinds of decisions." — Coyly deflecting questions from a college student who asked her about running, March 22, Tempe, Ariz.

 Book: Yes, again.
-Previously published author has "Hard Choices" scheduled for release June 10, about her years as secretary of state, with book tour likely to follow.
+Previously published author has a new book coming in 2014, with a national book tour to follow.

 Visited Iowa: No. Steering clear of the early caucus/primary states.
 But Ready for Hillary, a super political action committee laying national groundwork for her potential candidacy, now is mobilizing for her in the state.
 The group dispatched 250 volunteers to Democratic county conventions to drum up support for her.
 (Third-place shocker in 2008 caucuses won by Obama portended scrappy nomination fight to come.)